UPDATE: No WWDC20 mention of AliPay for Apple Pay Wallet, no sign of it in iOS 14, details here

-The screenshot images suggest a few possible scenarios for iOS 14 Wallet:
+The images suggest a few possible scenarios for iOS 14 Wallet:

 - QR Code payment system players have a PassKit API method to add a ‘QR Card’ to Wallet.